polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/interact.md

 ## Start Your Front-End

-To actually interact with this local node, you need to start your `substrate-front-end-template`.
+To interact with the local node via the front-end template, start the `substrate-front-end-template`.

 Open another terminal in your working folder and run the following: